Vandeilsonln/maven-nexus-packagecloud/README.md

 ---
 # 3 - Using profiles to deploy to multiple servers
 Ok, we have learned how to deploy our project into 2 different servers.
-But the thing is: we have to deploy either into one server or another. <br>
+But the thing is: we might want to deploy either into one server or another. <br>
-The solution is to work with profiles: We will create one profile for each server!<br>
+In this case the solution is to work with profiles: We will create one profile for each server!<br>

 ---

 ### 3.1 - Creating your profiles in pom.xml